NeikiDev/DocsNeikiDev/docs/information/kaspersky-ksn-transparency-summary.md

 `https://cdn.neiki.dev/docs-cdn/information/KASPERSKY-SECURITY-NETWORK-STATEMENT.pdf`

+## Information about Sources and Summary

+* This summary is based on the Kaspersky Security Network (KSN) Articles.
+* This summary is based on the Kaspersky Security Network (KSN) Statements.
+* Text in **Blue Boxes** are direct quotes from the Kaspersky Security Network (KSN) Articles.
+* The PDF is official from Kaspersky (Upload to `cdn.neiki.dev`).
+* All Information is updated manually!
+(2023)
+* Please contact me if you find any errors or have any suggestions.
+* Its not my opinion, its the official information from Kaspersky and an Summary of it.
+* I am not affiliated with Kaspersky in any way.
+* I am User of Kaspersky and i want to share the information with you.

 ## Thanks for using our Docs and Guides!

 * You can support me by sharing this guide with your friends. <br>